5 Ways to Increase The Value Of Your Startup Before You Sell

 10. Build a Defensible Market Position

-A startup with a competitive advantage is always more valuable.
-Whether it’s intellectual property, proprietary technology, unique processes, or strong brand recognition, anything that makes your business hard to replicate will boost its value.
+A startup with a real competitive advantage is always more valuable.
+Whether it’s intellectual property, proprietary technology, unique processes, or strong brand recognition, anything that makes your business harder to replicate will boost buyer confidence and increase your valuation.

-- Strengthen customer loyalty to make it harder for competitors to take market share.
+• Build customer loyalty to reduce churn and make it harder for competitors to take market share.

 11. Optimize Cash Flow